Acta Scientiarum Polonorum Architectura publishes original scientific papers and review papers in English.

-Technical and editorial requirements for the elaboration of papers
+Technical and editorial requirements

-1. Size of the papers including tables, figures and photographs should not exceed 12 pages of A-4 format (21,0 × 29,7 cm), mirror margins 2,5 cm each.
+1. The papers including tables, figures and photographs should not exceed 12 pages of A-4 format (21.0 × 29.7 cm), mirror margins 2.5 cm each.

 3. Tables and figures:

-5. Equations within the text – if algebraic expressions are used in the paper, Authors are requested to use the command path: Insert object >>> Create new object >>> MathType equation or Microsoft equation (various types of applications are used depending on the MS Word version).
-The technical editors use Mathtype 5.0 to 5.2c.
+5. Equations within the text – if algebraic expressions are used in the paper, Authors are expected to use the following command path: Insert object >>> Create new object >>> MathType equation or Microsoft equation (various names of applications are used depending on the MS Word version).
+The technical editors in Wydawnictwo SGGW use Mathtype 5.0 to 5.2c.
 Please DO NOT USE the tool Equation (command Insert equation).

 Layout of the papers

-2. First name and surname of the Author(-s) with affiliation.
-If there are two or more Authors, the data of each of them should be provided in separate lines.
-Moreover, e-mail address of the first Author should be provided as footnote with the symbol * on the first page of the article.
+2. First name and surname of the Author(s) with their affiliation (scientific institution).
+If there are two or more Authors, their data should be provided in separate lines.
+Moreover, an e-mail address of the first Author should be provided as a footnote with the symbol * on the first page of the article.

-6. Article title, abstract (from 600 to 1000 characters) and key words as translation of the title, abstract and keywords of the paper in Polish.
+6. The terms “Article title”, “Abstract” (from 600 to 1000 characters) and “keywords” are to be used as translations of the terms “tytuł”, “streszczenie” and “słowa kluczowe” in the paper published in Polish.

-Submission of papers
+Submission of the papers

 Citations and reference list (APA style)

-1. While citing other authors’ works in the text it is necessary to give the author’s surname(surnames) and the year of publication, according to the following examples:
+1. While referring to other authors’ works in the text, it is necessary to give the author’s surname(s) and the year of publication, as shown in the following examples:

-- one author’s publication: „(Kowalski, 2002)” or “according to Kowalski (2002)”;
+- Publications with one author: “(Kowalski, 2002)” or “according to Kowalski (2002)”;

-- two authors’ publication: „(Kowalski & Nowak, 2002)” or “according to Kowalski and Nowak (2002)”;
+- Publications with two authors: “(Kowalski & Nowak, 2002)” or “according to Kowalski and Nowak (2002)”;

-- three to five authors’ publication:
+- Publications with three to five authors:

-– the first citation including the names of all the authors, e.g.: “(Kowalski, Nowak & Wiśniewski, 2002)” or “according to Kowalski, Nowak and Wiśniewski (2002)”;
+– the first reference including the names of all authors, e.g.: “(Kowalski, Nowak & Wiśniewski, 2002)” or “according to Kowalski, Nowak and Wiśniewski (2002)”;

-– the next citations including only the first author’s name, e.g. “(Kowalski et al., 2002)” or “according to Kowalski et al. (2002)”;
+– the next reference including only the first author’s name, e.g. “(Kowalski et al., 2002)” or “according to Kowalski et al. (2002)”;

-- simultaneous citation of many works: each citation separated by a semicolon, e.g. “(Kowalski, 2002; Nowak, 2003)”, in case of works by the same author – separated by a comma, e.g. “(Kowalski, 2002a, 2002b)” or “(Kowalski, 2002a, 2002b; Nowak, 2003)”.
+- Simultaneous citation of many works: each reference separated by a semicolon, e.g. “(Kowalski, 2002; Nowak, 2003)”, in case of works by the same author – separated by a comma, e.g. “(Kowalski, 2002a, 2002b)” or “(Kowalski, 2002a, 2002b; Nowak, 2003)”.

-a) depending on the kind of work:
+a) depending on the type of work:

 a journal paper:

 Collins, F. G. & Sanjayan, J. G. (1999).
 Workability and mechanical properties of alkali activated slag concrete.
-Cement and Concrete Research, 29(3), 455–458. doi: 10.1016/S0008-8846(98)00236-1
+Cement and Concrete Research, 29(3), 455–458.
+DOI: 10.1016/S0008-8846(98)00236-1

-a print book:
+a printed book:

 Greń, J. & Kowalski, Z. (1972).
 Statystyka matematyczna.
 Warszawa: Wydawnictwo Naukowe PWN.

-a print book chapter:
+a printed book chapter:

 Haybron, D. M. (2008).
 Philosophy and the science of subjective well-being.
 In M. Eid & R. J. Larsen (Eds.), The science of subjective well-being (pages 17–43).
 New York: Guilford Press.